 Maximizing chances for compensation

 Sea Alarm has close contacts with key organisations that are part of the international compensation mechanisms, such as P&I Clubs and the IOPC Fund.
-Sea Alarm is regarded as a reliable organisation that is able to implement international standards of good practice and optimize cost-efficiency.
+Sea Alarm is regarded as a reliable organisation that is able to implement international standards of good practice and optimise cost-efficiency.
 Sea Alarm’s involvement can make a considerable difference in increasing the probability that the costs of the response can be claimed back from these compensation mechanisms.

 Activate Sea Alarm